CuratorCat/pcc-archive.org/wiki/collections/kittyvault-purrks/5-record-cat.md

 ### Physical Record

-For a physical record.
+For a a vinyl record with original music written for PCC by Jay Stansfield.
 The amount required for redeem is not comfirmed yet.

 Redeem will open in the future.